donalharrison/no1_system/docs/core/Shifts.md

     - **Calm the chaos**: Reduce the current Entropy by 1.

 ## Initiate a Contest
+You issue a challenge to a single enemy to engage you one on one.
+If they take up your Challenge, you enter into a <a href='/no1_system/cire/gameplay/contests/'>Contest</a>.

 ## Wait For it. . .
 Characters can prepare to attempt an Action until a certain condition is met, such as when an enemy enters their current Zone or an ally lights the wagon on fire.
 The player declares the Action and associated condition, then waits to make the roll to attempt the Action.